Isle of Wight Guru

 If you visit the Isle of Wight from Lymington without a car or bike then you will need to stick to the local bus routes from Yarmouth.
 I wouldn't waste your time travelling east towards Newport or you'll just spend your whole day staring out of a window and smelling diesel (perhaps not what you had in mind).

-Instead, you can explore a chunk of the West Wight which is very pretty and it less built up than most of the East Wight.
+Instead, you can explore a chunk of the West Wight, which is very pretty and is less built up than most of the East Wight.

-If it's operating, I would get the open top bus which is great fun on a hot day and a pleasant attraction in itself.
+If it's operating, I would get the Needles Breezer open top bus, which is great fun on a hot day and a pleasant attraction in itself.
 It circles around the West Wight and you can hop on and off once you've bought a ticket.
-When I checked it was visiting the Needles and Freshwater Bay as well as Yarmouth but I would suggest checking for yourself as these things do change.
+When we last boarded the Needles Breezer, it visited the Needles and Freshwater Bay as well as Yarmouth but I would suggest checking for yourself as these things do change.
+Bring a jumper if you plan to sit up on the top deck, even if it's a heatwave.

 Places to visit via bus include:

 • Alum Bay and The Needles.
-The busy and touristy part of the attraction are the chairlift down to the beach, the boat trip which goes around the lighthouse, a small funfair with flashing lights, minigolf and - of course - filling a plastic shape with layers of multicoloured sand (just like you did on your school trip when you were 11).
-There's also a National Trust attraction called the Old Battery which has a neat tunnel which overlooks the lighthouse and a tea rooms with fantastic views.
+The busy and touristy part of the attraction are the chairlift down to the beach, the boat trip that goes around the lighthouse, a small funfair with flashing lights, minigolf and - of course - filling a plastic shape with layers of multicoloured sand (just like you did on your school trip when you were 11).
+Entry is free and then you pay for whatever you want to do.
+There's also a National Trust attraction called the Old Battery that has a neat tunnel overlooking the lighthouse and a tea rooms with fantastic views.
 You're less likely to encounter hundreds of school children with the second option.
+The best free view can be found here at the New Battery.

-• Freshwater Bay is a lovely stony beach and the nearby walk up to the Tennyson Monument is one of our favourite walks.
+• Freshwater Bay is a lovely stony beach and the nearby walk up to the Tennyson Monument is one of our favourites.
 You might find that the bus doesn't take you right down to the bay, depending on the time of year.
+More ambitious walkers can carry on to the Needles from here.

 Tennyson Down on the Isle of Wight